-4. Absolute Return
+3. Absolute Return

-Absolute Return decreased by one investment to five absolute return funds for fiscal year ending June 30, 2021.
+Absolute Return had five funds for fiscal years ending June 30, 2022 and 2021.
 Absolute Return Funds utilize a variety of strategies, asset classes, and securities to generate returns, depending on current market conditions.
 Funds tend to trade in a variety of strategies and exhibit low correlation to one another and to other absolute fund strategies.
-They are inherently diversified, with multiple sources of return.
+They are inherently diversified with multiple sources of return.
 Managers have the ability to incubate and quickly execute new strategies.
 The fair value of the investments has been determined using the NAV per share (or equivalent) of the investments.

-5. Private Markets
+4. Private Markets

 Private Markets is an asset class consisting of both equity and debt ownership in operating companies not publicly traded on a stock exchange.
-This type increased by two investments to 87 private market funds in fiscal year ending June 30, 2021.
+This type increased net funding by one investment to 88 private market funds in fiscal year ending June 30, 2022.
 Private market funds employ a combination of strategies to earn superior risk-adjusted returns.
 The fair values of the investments in this type have been determined using the NAV per share (or equivalent) of the Plan's ownership interest in partners' capital.
 These investments are illiquid.
 Distributions from each fund will be received as the underlying investments of the funds are liquidated.
 It is expected that the underlying assets of the funds will be liquidated approximately seven to 15 years from the commencement of the fund.